 Oops, I’m getting ahead of myself; let me back up a little.
-Along with a hired guide, I depart Bangkok in a taxi driven by a psychotic madman, driving like he needs to get there yesterday!
-Thailand’s machismo crazed drivers have all watched ‘The Fast and Furious’ one too many times and trying to get them to slow down is like trying to baptize a bloody cat!
+Along with a hired guide, I depart Bangkok in a taxi piloted by a psychotic madman driving like he needs to get there yesterday!
+It seems that Thailand’s machismo crazed drivers have all watched ‘The Fast and Furious’ one too many times, and trying to get them to slow down is a lot like trying to baptize a bloody cat!

 As for sharing the road, the only part the daft driver seems willing to share is the part already behind us.
-Surviving two near highway crashes, we thankfully arrive in one piece some 120 km west of Bangkok in the Ratchaburi Province, where I step out of the car at my suitably named destination of ‘IT Lake Monster’!
+Surviving two near highway crashes we somehow arrive in one piece, some 120 km west of Bangkok in the Ratchaburi Province, at my suitably named destination of ‘IT Lake Monster’!

-Suddenly, like a triggered landmine, the water erupts anew with another powerful monster thrashing about.
-Line screams off my reel causing elbow-aching action, which is somewhat surprising given my extensive workouts doing bicep curls in the bars!
+Suddenly, like a triggered landmine, the water erupts anew, with another powerful monster thrashing about.
+Line screams off my reel causing me some elbow-aching action, which is somewhat surprising given my extensive bicep curls in the bars!
 Finally, I am triumphant in landing a spectacular red-tailed catfish.

 At the end of the day, I’m most pleased with my e-fish-ency in catching almost a dozen huge predator fish.
 These include red-tailed catfish, tiger shovelnose, and the toothy alligator gar; all of which are released to fight again another day.
-Today’s trophy is merely a few photos of the fierce finsters; although trying to hold onto them is a colossal task, as they’re slipperier than a freshly peeled mango.
-Regrettably, several end up briefly brake-dancing across the ground before I can manage to lug them back into the water!
+Today’s trophy is merely a few photos of the fierce finsters; although trying to hold onto them is a colossal task as they’re slipperier than a freshly peeled mango.
+Regrettably, several end up briefly brake-dancing across the ground before I can lug them back into the lake!

-With daylight bleeding from the sky, it signals the dinner bell has been rung for the mosquitos needling into my flesh.
+With daylight on its last breath, it signals the dinner bell has been rung for the mosquitos needling into my flesh.
 I’m now focused on one goal; kill the enemy!
 I slap my hands together, and upon examining the murder weapons find them stained with fresh blood from my slain adversary’s last meal; yours truly.

-With the incessant irritating insects buzzing in my wake, I ankle it back to the car for the dreaded night drive back to Bangkok with a driver who seems to have the attention span of a ferret on crystal meth.
+With the incessant irritating insects buzzing in my wake, I ankle it back to the car for the dreaded night drive back to Bangkok with the driver possessing the attention span of a meth-crazed ferret.
 Clearly napping is not going to be an option with my buttocks clenched tight enough to crack walnuts!

-Standing upright in a tiny urine-stinking latrine; the knees, elbows, and head all get into the act while trying to maintain balance, as the train chatters along the tracks lurching to and fro amidst the tortured shrieks of steel on steel emanating from the cars couplings.
-This alone makes for a difficult task, now try holding your fly open with one hand, and pointing Percy at the porcelain with the other while fending off the proboscis penetration of molesting mosquitoes; using head-shakes and shoulder-shrugs as if in an epileptic seizure.
+Standing upright in a smelly coffin-size latrine, the knees, elbows, and head all get into the act while trying to maintain balance as the train chatters along the tracks, lurching to and fro amidst the tortured shrieks of steel on steel emanating from the cars couplings.
+This alone makes for a difficult task – now try holding your fly open with one hand, and pointing Percy at the porcelain with the other while fending off the proboscis penetration of molesting mosquitoes by using head-shakes and shoulder-shrugs as if in an epileptic seizure.

-To avoid being bitten you slap at yourself with alarming force, except of course, when a mosquito lands on your testicles; which I suppose teaches you there’s always a way to solve problems without using violence!
-Oh yes, and it’s best you don’t drop your wallet, as the target toilet for this piss-purge is a vile smelling hole in the floor with railway ties blurring past beneath.
+To avoid being bitten you slap at yourself with alarming force, except of course, when a mosquito lands on your testicles; which I suppose is meant to teach that there’s always a way to solve problems without using violence!
+Oh yes, and you had best ensure your wallet is in lock down mode, as the target toilet for this piss-purge is a vile smelling hole in the floor with railway ties blurring past beneath.

-I’m telling you, one needs the dexterity and balance of an Olympic gymnast to accomplish this daunting task; and frankly, I think one would be better served by recruiting a dozen different muscles in a team effort to barricade the bladder until the journey’s end!
+I’m telling you, one requires both the dexterity and balance of an Olympic gymnast and the appendages of an octopus to accomplish this daunting task.
+Frankly, I think one would be better served by recruiting a dozen different muscles in a team effort to barricade the bladder until the journey’s end!